Developer Guide

 # Apply overlay transformations

-oastools overlay apply --spec openapi.yaml --overlay changes.yaml -o result.yaml
+oastools overlay apply -s openapi.yaml -o result.yaml changes.yaml

 oastools overlay validate overlay.yaml